 New research into three amino acids in particular––leucine, alanine and proline––suggests they can enhance muscle recovery, improve endurance, and build muscle mass more efficiently when taken in combination with other amino acids, carbohydrates, or whey protein.
 Here we will explain how.

-Leucine benefits for athletes
+Leucine benefits for working out

 Protein loss leads to muscle weakness